ansys/pymapdl/doc/source/getting_started/docker.rst

 * `docker-compose.local.yml <pymapdl_docker_compose_base_>`_:
-  This file is an extension of the base configuration file which launch an Ubuntu docker image with MAPDL installed in it.
+  This file is an extension of the base configuration file which launch an Ubuntu Docker image with MAPDL installed in it.
   This is useful if you want to run MAPDL locally inside this container for example for debugging purposes.
   You can connect your VSCode instance to this container by selecting